sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 \leadsto (e_a , \rho' , \sigma , \textbf{fn}(lam , \rho , \kappa)) \\
 {% end %}

 This input state is more complex than the prior.
 If we have a value for the control (in our case, the control is a lambda), and if the current continuation is an `arg` frame, then we transition as shown.
-Wht this transition 'means', is that we are finished evaluting the left side of the application, and are now going to evaluate the right side.
+Wht this transition 'means', is that we are finished evaluating the left side of the application, and are now going to evaluate the right side.

 Also pay attention to the environments, and what goes where.
 For the resulting state, we use the env found in the continuation, but in the resulting continuation, we use the environment given in the state.
 This is because the closure we are creating by pairing the lambda (control) requires the env it was found in.
-But when we evalute the right side of the application (e{{ subscript(sub="a") }}), we need to use the same environment that we originally used when evaluating the left side.
+But when we evaluate the right side of the application (e{{ subscript(sub="a") }}), we need to use the same environment that we originally used when evaluating the left side.

 Take a little bit to think on that.
 The fact that we need to use the same environment for both elements of the application, and why the env that gets paired with the lambda is the one that it is.